dragos199993/react-add/readme.md

 ## A work in progress!

 Motivation:
 As React ecosystem does not have a CLI for creating components (like Angular), creating and configuring manual components might take more time than expected.
-This package aims for simplicty and to use familiar terms to configure a component and get started quickly.
+This package aims for simplicty and uses familiar terms to configure a component and get started quickly.

   - Class component
   - Function component